-One of the key recommendations of the workshops that were held in March 2020 on the Tourism Sector Deal was that there should be a single branding for GLR eg 'Lincolnshire PLC' in a similar way to Yorkshire and Jersey, for example.
+One of the key recommendations of the workshops that were held in March 2020 on the Tourism Sector Deal was that there should be a single branding for GLR 'Lincolnshire PLC' in a similar way to Yorkshire and Jersey, for example.
 This branding should be separate to any of the organisations involved in the partnership, like, for example, in the Cairngorms National Park in Scotland.

 There is currently a Visit Lincolnshire website, which includes North Lincolnshire and North East Lincolnshire, and a Discover Rutland website.
 This links to a number of more localised sites, for individual districts, the Lincolnshire Wolds or the coast, for example.
-It is proposed that this will be expanded as part of the Recovery Plan from Covid-19 and it could be incorporated into the Tourism Zone website.
+This will be expanded as part of the Recovery Plan from Covid-19.

-The aim is to create a single website and social media presence to promote GLR as a whole and provide a 'one stop shop' for booking travel, accommodation, excursions and events and providing information and advice on what GLR has to offer.
+The aim could be to create a single website and social media presence to promote GLR as a whole and provide a 'one stop shop', however Rutland has got a strong name and product and will probably want to stay as an independent website that has customer recognition.
 The website will also be able to provide opportunities for visitors to feedback comments in the form of a 'Visitor Voice' and for information from the customer insight programme to be shared more widely.